guapa-app/Terraform/README.md

 Deploy GitLab Runners on Oracle Container Engine for Kubernetes with autoscaling functionality to scale worker nodes automatically based on load for smooth running jobs in the CI/CD pipeline.
 This Terraform code will create an OKE cluster with all dependent resources (networking, worker node-pool), deploy cluster autoscalling and Gitlab runners.

-For details of the architecture, see [_Deploy GitLab Runners on Oracle Container Engine for Kubernetes with autoscaling_](https://docs.oracle.com/en/solutions/git-lab-runners-on-oke/index.html)

 ![](./images/git-lab-runner-kubernetes.png)